-And if you’re wondering about health coaching in general, how you go about getting certified, and why that even matters, we’ve got plenty of helpful info about that here!
+And if you’re wondering about health coaching in general, how you go about getting certified, and why that even matters, there’s plenty of helpful info about that here!

 How to Bill Insurance as a Health Coach

-But before we get into the nitty gritty, here’s why this is such a big deal.
+But before we get into the nitty gritty, here’s why this announcement from the AMA is such a big deal.

-This is a serious breakthrough for the health coaching industry.
-It means that insurance companies will now reimburse the cost of health coaching services (big yay).
+Here’s why this is a serious breakthrough for the health coaching industry: the announcement means that insurance companies will now reimburse the cost of health coaching services (big yay).
 This also helps establish health coaching as a “respected, esteemed career path for those who want to change lives,” according to the Institute for Integrative Nutrition (even bigger yay).
-Hopefully, this gives more people than ever access to vital and potentially life-changing health coaching services (biggest yay!).
+Hopefully, this will give more people than ever access to vital and potentially life-changing health coaching services (biggest yay!).

 The best-case scenario is that the new codes help level the field and present opportunities for wellness coaching and also improve health outcomes in a big, meaningful way.